Publié par Eplaque

 In France, there is no online tool allowing to get information about a certain French license plate based solely on the number.
 At best, you can find out about the make and model on certain website selling parts.

 However, if you have the car registration certificate (carte grise), you can get the full history of the car (MOT check included) since it has been registered in France.
 This is called the HistoVec report.
 You can request it online via the official HistoVec website.
 Mileage, number of owners, modifications, stolen car… Every operation registered is mentioned.
+Public tools allowing to make a car plate number check in France will return basic technical info.

 Right now, you can see 2 types of French numbers on plates: